The Three Doshas

 Balance and Good Health

 Good health and well-being in Ayurveda comes down to balance - Balance of the Doshas.
-When each of the elements are in balance life is good.
+When each of the elements is in balance life is good.
 We look good, we feel good and our body is functioning well.
-When we over do things, either through our lifestyle choices or our diet, we can become depleted or over stimulated.
+When we overdo things, either through our lifestyle choices or our diet, we can become depleted or overstimulated.
 We might feel lethargic and unmotivated or stressed and unable to sleep.
 We can bring ourselves into balance by following lifestyle practices that are in alignment with our true nature.